firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt).

-The last time downloaded was found to be dated: Mon Jun  8 04:30:01 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  9 04:30:01 UTC 2015.

 The ipset `et_block` has **999** entries, **18343755** unique IPs.